JMRhodes/cmb-field-type-sorter/readme.txt

 3. Activate the plugin in the Plugin dashboard
 4. Alternatively, you can place the plugin folder in with your theme/plugin.
 After you call CMB:

-require_once \'init.php\';
-Add another line to include the cmb-field-select2.php file.
-Something like:
+Add another line to include the cmb-field-sorter.php file.
+Something like: require_once 'cmb-field-type-sorter/cmb-field-sorter.php';

-require_once \'cmb-field-select2/cmb-field-select2.php\';

 == Screenshots ==
 1. admin panel